PrototypeJam/retort_to_automated_self-service_preclearance/README.md

 When new administrations take office, they can change human agency officials and redirect enforcement priorities.
 But AI systems, once established, become institutionally entrenched.
 The technical complexity of modifying algorithmic systems, combined with their aura of scientific objectivity, would make them far more resistant to democratic accountability than traditional bureaucratic processes.

 This creates a form of policy entrenchment that is fundamentally incompatible with democratic governance.
 Citizens would find themselves subject to interpretations of law encoded by previous administrations, enforced by algorithmic systems that resist change even when electoral outcomes demand different regulatory approaches.

+The notion that these AI systems can be readily "reprogrammed" by successive administrations to reflect the democratic will significantly underplays their inherent inertia.
+Unlike shifting the priorities of human officials, altering embedded algorithmic frameworks involves overcoming technical complexity, substantial costs, and the persistent illusion of their scientific neutrality, which insulates them from appearing as the political choices they truly represent.

 ### **The Freezing of Legal Evolution**